FMSoftCN/hybridos/docs/HYBRIDOS-SPEC-0001.md

    the developer can write the device apps in JavaScript language.
 Or, the developer should write the device apps in C++ language.

+2. For the device apps wrotten in JavaScript language, HybridOS provides an agent like a Web browser.
+The agent contains the V8 JS engine and a customized HVML renderer.
+We name the agent 'Hybrid Engine', HE for short.

-2. The developer can always describe the UIs of a device app in the extened HTML5 tags combined with the CSS, and
+3. The developer can always describe the UIs of a device app in the extened HTML5 tags combined with the CSS, and
     - the tags can be interpreted to one or more C++ source files, and every UI can be mapped to a C++ class, the DOM elements in a tag can be mapped to the member